talentlessguy/streamdown/README.md

 Stream markdown to HTML using [marked](https://marked.js) that later can be piped to response.

 > **WARNING!!!** Markdown wasn't intended to be streamable so this library has a lot of limitations.
 Splitting markdown in chunks might break code markup, folded > lists and link references.
 Use this library only for very basic markdown.
 The better approach would be using a string instead.
-More details here: #1
+A detailed explanation of why Streamdown is not the best approach is written [here](https://github.com/talentlessguy/streamdown/pull/1#issuecomment-749598502).

 ## Install